brndnmtthws/brndn-io/content/posts/digital-addiction/index.md

 Have you noticed people at concerts watching the entire show through their phone screens?
 Or travelers at landmarks more concerned with getting the perfect photo than experiencing the place they traveled thousands of miles to see?

 There's a certain irony in spending considerable resources to attend special events or visit beautiful places, only to experience them primarily through a screen.
-We've become documentarians of our own lives rather than full participants in them.
+At some point the phone stops being a way to remember the moment and starts getting in between you and the thing you came for.

 ![Tourist taking selfie at landmark](3.jpg)

-What's fascinating is how quickly this behavior has normalized.
+The strange part is how quickly this behavior has normalized.
 Just a decade ago, smartphones were novelties we occasionally checked.
 Now, for many of us, "phone in hand" has become the default state.
 The people fully present and engaged with their surroundings sometimes seem like the unusual ones.

 ## Connection Quality vs. Connection Quantity

 ![Person alone surrounded by social media notifications](4.jpg)

-Despite having more ways to connect than ever before, many people report feeling increasingly isolated.
+I've noticed how easy it is to be in constant contact and still feel oddly cut off.
 We might have hundreds of online friends and followers, yet deep conversations and meaningful relationships can still feel elusive.

 Our digital connections often follow different patterns than face-to-face interactions.
 Instead of the natural, unpredictable flow of human conversation, we exchange carefully crafted likes, comments, and shares.
 These interactions provide a sense of connection, but sometimes leave us wanting something more substantial.